ad-freiburg/qlever/benchmark/Usage.md

 ```

 Then you can add benchmarks with it, like all the other benchmarks entry in the file and everything *should* run smoothly.

+# Compiling and running a benchmark

+Compile everything like normal.
+There are no additional steps for benchmarks required.
+If everything compiled correctly, there should be a new `benchmark` directory in your build directory, containing the compiled benchmarks.

+Simply start the compiled benchmark (with CLI), in order to run it.
+Visual output and similar things are the job of the corresponding main function.